akasych/DTEAM-django-practical-test/readme.md

 ##### Settings Page

 - - Create a view (e.g., /settings/) that displays DEBUG and other settings values made available by the context processor.

-### Task 6: Docker Basics

-1. Use Docker Compose to containerize your project.
-2. Switch the database from SQLite to PostgreSQL in Docker Compose.
-3. Store all necessary environment variables (database credentials, etc.) in a .env file.

 ### Task 7: Celery Basics